home-assistant/home-assistant.io/source/_components/light.rest.markdown

 footer: true
 logo: restful.png
 ha_category: Light
-ha_release: 0.63
+ha_release: 0.65
 ha_iot_class: "Local Polling"
 ---

 The `rest` light platform allows you to control a given endpoint that supports a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer).
-The light can get the state via GET and set the state via POST on a given REST resource.
+The light can get the state via GET and set the state via POST on a given REST resource/resources.

 To enable this light, add the following lines to your `configuration.yaml` file: